 But George wasn’t done making good music.

 Enter unabashed Beatles’ fan Jeff Lynne of The Electric Light Orchestra.
 George asked Jeff to co-produce his 1987 album Cloud Nine.
 It was successful.
 The album had a #1 single, “Got My Mind Set On You”, which was originally a 1962 recording by James Ray.
 Other tracks did well on the Mainstream Rock chart (Multiple charts and formats had become the norm.)
 “When We Was Fab” (#2), “Cloud 9” (#9), and “Devil’s Radio” (#4).
-Cloud Nine hit #8, and also went platinum.
+Cloud Nine hit #8 on Billboard’s album chart and went platinum.
 It was the last solo album George would release, but he was about to have some musical fun with his friends.

 They decided to make an album, and Traveling Wilburys Vol. 1 was a major success…triple platinum.
 Most of the tracks got airplay on FM stations, “Handle With Care”, “End Of The Line”, “Tweeter And The Monkey Man”, and “Last Night”.
 Plus, “Not Alone Anymore” and “Heading For The Light” were showcases for Roy Orbison and George Harrison respectively.
 The album won a Grammy Award for Best Rock Performance.